 Having been delayed for a year due to the Covid pandemic, the new IR35 rules are due to come into force from 6 April 2021, affecting businesses, recruitment companies and temporary workers or contractors in the private sector.

 Here is our guide to what is changing, what is staying the same, and the background to IR35.

 IR35 – also known as the off-payroll working rules - refers to anti-avoidance tax legislation designed to tax disguised employment at a rate similar to employment.

-Here, ‘disguised employees’ refers to contractors who receive payments from a client via an intermediary, for example, their own limited company or a recruitment company, as opposed to being a direct employee and paying taxes on a PAYE (pay as you earn) basis.
+Here, ‘disguised employees’ refers to contractors who receive payments from a client via an intermediary, for example their own limited company or a recruitment company, as opposed to being a direct employee and paying taxes on a PAYE (pay as your earn) basis.

-Initially introduced into the public sector, IR35 was then rolled out to the private sector and affects all contractors who do not meet HMRC’s definition of 'self-employment'.
+Initially introduced into the public sector, IR35 is now being rolled out to the private sector and affects all contractors who do not meet HMRC’s definition of 'self-employment'.